 The assessment of nominees for Mackenzie King Scholarships focuses on the following criteria:

-- The awards will be based on high academic achievements (typically all A’s or very near)*
+- The awards will be based on high academic achievements (see Eligibility)

 - personal qualities